 There is no standard curriculum for all law schools.
 Although most law schools cover similar topics within the first year of schooling - civil procedure, constitutional law, contracts, criminal law and criminal procedure, legal methods, legal writing and research, property law, and torts - all have unique faculty and research emphasis.

 Want to Learn More About OSU's Pre-Law Programs?

 Oregon State offers a variety of resources and opportunities for students considering a career in law.
-For more information about pre-law advising, professional networking, and extracurricular activities, visit: https://liberalarts.oregonstate.edu/pre-law-program.
+Learn more about about pre-law advising, professional networking, and extracurricular activities.